-Anyone who is a regular viewer of TV soaps might get the impression that buying a property is something that can be done in a few hours.
-In one episode, someone buys a house at auction, and the next night they are moving in!
-In real life, this is extremely unlikely.
+Anyone who regularly watches TV might get the impression that buying a property is something that can be done in a few hours.
+In one episode of your favourite property show, someone buys a house at auction, and the next night they are moving in!
+In real life, this is unlikely.

-Property lawyers often get the blame for delaying things, but in fact they should be (and most are) only too happy to achieve a speedy completion for their clients.
-Not only is client satisfaction a key concern for most solicitors, the fact that they tend to work on a no-completion, no-fee basis means they don't get paid until completion takes place.
+However, in our experience, property lawyers are happy to achieve a speedy completion for their clients.
+Not only is client satisfaction a key concern, but the fact that they tend to work on a no-completion, no-fee basis means they don't get paid until completion takes place.

 Factors that can delay completion - and how to avoid them